Stories

 The irony is that it is becoming harder and harder to get your content found in a sea of content.
 Electronic academic journals are finding this phenomenon a bit hard to overcome.
 Content overload is as much a problem for the future as content obscurity was in the past.

-The benefits of ambient findability will be exploited most successfully by societies who do not attempt to restrict the ability of the average citizens to use the ambient findability.
+• The benefits of ambient findability will be exploited most successfully by societies who do not attempt to restrict the ability of the average citizens to use the ambient findability.
 The societies that allow free and open access will improve the lives of all of their citizens at a faster rate than those that do not.
 A government like the one currently running the show in Iran will continue to have a hard time controlling the hearts and minds of their citizens.
-Citizens of open societies in Europe and the United States will have to remain vigilant against new ham handed restrictions that are intended to keep us safe.
+Citizens of open societies in Europe and the

 A core definition offered by the author in Chapter 1 is for findability: "the quality of being locatable or navigable; the degree to which a particular object is easy to discover or locate; the degree to which a system or environment supports navigation and retrieval."